 In this search for experiment, innovation and your own language, the artistic process is always central.

 de Lingerie Academie was founded in 2017 by Sabine Janssens, lingerie designer and teacher

 With her many years of experience (since 2006) she develops lingerie patterns and courses.
 With De Lingerie Academie she wants to pass on her passion for lingerie making.

 De Lingerie Academie consists of talented people with creativity and passion for making lingerie.

 Each teacher contributes something unique, and they are all equally committed to delivering high-quality workshops.

 La Cambre is one of Belgium’s leading schools of art and design.

 Founded in 1927 by the architect and designer Henry van de Velde, the Ecole nationale supérieure des arts visuels of La Cambre (ENSAV) has some 700 students spread across 17 departments: ceramics, animation, drawing, urban design, engraving and the printed image, painting, photography, sculpture, and an art restoration department.
 Its design departments include industrial and textile design, book and paper design (bookbinding), interior design, set design, fashion design, as well as two graphic sections – graphic and visual communication and typography.
-A new Master’s degree in accessories design completes the curriculum for the academic year 2015.
+A new Master’s degree in accessories design completes the curriculum.